thepeacockproject/peacockprojectorg/docs/legal/terms-of-service.md

 Attempting to reverse engineer or otherwise disassemble/reassemble Peacock and/or its connected services is not permitted.

+## Interpretation

+All translations are provided purely for informational purposes.
+In case of discrepancy between the English text and any translations, the English version shall prevail.

 ## Change

 This policy may change at any time at our discretion.
 We will attempt to notify you of any changes, but in some cases, we may not be able to.